z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 ![alt text](images/circle_8x8_1.png "Circle in one cell")

-Only, it doesn't, because as soon as it's rotated it flows out into 2, or maybe 4 character cells:
+Only, it doesn't, because as soon as it's rotated into pixel perfect position it (might) flow out into 2, or maybe 4 character cells:

 ![alt text](images/circle_8x8_2.png "Circle in 4 cells")